rafaelberrocalj/bz1-binance/README.md

 # bz1-binance

-Simple project for list Binance convert history.
+Simple project for Binance Orders Convert History.

 ## Why?

-Needed to list all my convert history Pairs.
+Needed to list all my Pair Orders Convert History, and the Binance UX/UI was not so good for this.

 ## "User Secerts"

 ```
 {
   "API_KEY": "your binance api key",